Armsy3-26/Bot/README.md

 | Realtime                 | &check;         | &cross;        |
 | Communication Protocol   | uses Websockets | uses REST      |

 Our new chatbot offers a fresh approach to conversational AI, with advanced natural language processing and a user-friendly interface.
-Unlike the bot showcased during the hackathon, our chatbot does not sacrifice speed at the expense of efficiency.
-Additionally, it offers real-time communication capabilities that greatly improve the user experience.
+Unlike the bots showcased during the hackathon, our chatbot does not sacrifice speed at the expense of efficiency.
+Additionally, it offers **real-time communication capabilities that greatly improve the user experience**.
 One key difference between our chatbot and the successful bot is that we use a _topic modeling library instead of a deep learning library_.
 This enables our chatbot to better understand and respond to user queries, while also **reducing computational overhead** and enabling more efficient use of system resources.
 With these advantages and many more, we believe our chatbot will quickly become the preferred choice for anyone seeking a fast, efficient, and engaging conversational experience.